-- (a) have identified the customer and the beneficial owner (if any) and have no reason to doubt those identities; - (a) know the nature and intended purpose of the business relationship; - (b) not have identified any suspicious activity;
+- (a) have identified the customer and the beneficial owner (if any) and have no reason to doubt those identities; - (b) know the nature and intended purpose of the business relationship; - (c) not have identified any suspicious activity;

-See 6.2.5 of this Handbook for further detail on the disapplication of the El concession.
+See 6.2.5 of this Handbook for further detail on the disapplication of the EI concession.

-- (c) have satisfied itself that - a. the introducer is a trusted person other than a nominee company of either a regulated person or a person who acts in the course of an external regulated business; or - b. the relevant person and the introducer 9are bodies corporate in the same group; or - c. the transaction is an exempted occasional transaction.
+- (d) have satisfied itself that - - the introducer is a trusted person other than a nominee company of either a regulated person or a person who acts in the course of an external regulated business; or - ii. the relevant person and the introducer 10are bodies corporate in the same group; or - iii. the transaction is an exempted occasional transaction.